infinispan/infinispan/core/src/main/release/README-Modules.txt

-Infinispan requires 'infinispan-core.jar' as well as all libraries listed in the runtime-classpath.txt file.
+Infinispan is distributed as a set of core components and a number of optional modules which include additional functionality.
-The required libraries are located in the 'lib' directory and must be added to your classpath, or packaged with your deployment.
+To use the core functionality of Infinispan, just add 'infinispan-embedded.jar' to your application.
+If you additionally require querying functionality also add 'infinispan-embedded-query.jar'.

-This distribution also ships with a number of optional modules, in the 'modules' directory.
+The optional modules are located under the 'modules' directory.
 If you wish to use one or more of these modules, you will also need the module's jar file and all of its dependencies (listed in the corresponding runtime-classpath.txt file) to be on your classpath.